ManifestManah/NoBlock/README.md

 ## Installation
+To install this on your server do the following:
-1) Download the contents and open the downloaded zip file.
+1).
+Download the contents and open the downloaded zip file.
-2) Drag the files within the 'Gameserver' folder into your server's csgo/ directory.
+2).
+Drag the files within the 'csgo' folder into your server's csgo/ directory.
-3) Restart your server, or change the map.
+3).
+Restart the server.

 ## Known Bugs & Issues
-- None.
+- Crouching whilst inside of an enemy player, will not allow you to stand up again, until you are no longer inside of the enemy player.

 ## Future development plans